-1.2 General Land
+General Land

-- 1.2.1 General Land is any land which is not: - 1.2.1.1 Commercial Land, as described in subparagraph 1.3.1; - 1.2.1.2 Industrial Land, as described in subparagraph 1.4.1; - 1.2.1.3 Vacant Land, as described in subparagraph 1.5.1; - 1.2.1.4 Farm Land, as described in subparagraph 1.6.1; - 1.2.1.5 Cultural and Recreational Land, as described in subparagraph 1.7.1; - or - 1.2.1.6 Rural Vacant Land as described in subparagraph 1.8.1; - 1.2.2 The objective of this differential rate is to ensure that all rateable land makes an equitable financial contribution to 1.2.2.1 construction and maintenance of infrastructure assets; - 1.2.2.2 development and provision of health and community services; and - 1.2.2.3 provision of general support services. - 1.2.3 The types and classes of rateable land within this differential rate are those having the relevant characteristics described in subparagraph 1.2.1 above. - 1.2.4 The money raised by the differential rate will be applied to the items of expenditure described in the Budget by Council.
+Gener 1.2.1 .2.1 General Land is any land which is not: 1.2.1.1 Commercial Land, as described in subparagraph 1.3.1; 1.2.1.2 Industrial Land, as described in subparagraph 1.4.1; 1.2.1.3 Vacant Land, as described in subparagraph 1.5.1; 1.2.1.4 Farm Land, as described in subparagraph 1.6.1; 1.2.1.5 Cultural and Recreational Land, as described in subparagraph 1.7.1; or 1.2.1.6 Rural Vacant Land as described in subparagraph 1.8.1; 1.2.2 The obje The objective of this differential rate is to ensure that all rateable land makes an equitable financial contril 1.2.2.1 construction and maintenance of infrastructure assets; 1.2.2.2 development and provision of health and community services; and 1.2.2.3 provision of general support services.
+1.2.3 The type s and classes of rateable land within this differential rate are those having the relevant characteristics describe d in subparagraph 1.2.1 above.
+1.2.4 The mon The money raised by the differential rate will be applied to the items of expenditure described in the Budget by 1.2.1 1.2.2 1.2.3 1.2.1.1 1.2.1.2 1.2.1.3 1.2.1.4 1.2.1.5 or 1.2.1.6 1.2.2 The obje 1.2.2.1 1.2.2.2 1.2.2.3 1.2.3 The type described

+- 1.2.4 The money raised by the differential rate will be applied to the items of expenditure described in the Budget by Council.
 The level of the rate for land in this category is considered to provide for an appropriate contribution to Council's budgeted expenditure, having regard to the characteristics of the land. - 1.2.5 The geographic location of the land within this differential rate is land wherever located within the municipal district, without reference to ward boundaries. - 1.2.6 The use of the land within this differential rate is, in the case of improved land, any use of land creating the relevant characteristics described in paragraph 1.2.1 above. - 1.2.7 The land affected by this rate is that which displays the characteristics described in subparagraph 1.2.1 above, and may be located in any zone created by the South Gippsland Planning Scheme. - 1.2.8 The types of buildings on the land within this differential rate are all buildings which are present on the land at the date of declaration of rates for the 2023/24 financial year. - 1.2.9 Council has considered this differential rate in the context of the range of revenue instruments available to it and has determined that this differential rate is the most appropriate means of meeting Council's stated objectives.